ellenkoenig/datascience-co-learning/README.md

 * Kaggle data Titanic tutorial: Machine learning with scikit-learn and tensorflow https://blog.socialcops.com/engineering/machine-learning-python/

-* Machine Learning Mastery: Lots of self-study guides for ML learners http://machinelearningmastery.com/
+* [Machine Learning Mastery](https://machinelearningmastery.com/) from Jason Brownlee _(R & Python)_: Includes lots of self-study tutorials covering beginner to advanced topics in machine learning and statistics.
+Brownlee also offers some ebooks for $37-47, in case you're looking for more depth and/or structure.

 * fastai - http://fast.ai

-**Toolkits**
+### Toolkits

 * Scikit-Learn (Python, great online documentation): http://scikit-learn.org/stable/